 - Restoration Urban Ministries 1213 Parkland Ct., Champaign: in-season clothing, furniture, appliances, and household goods.
 Call 355-2662 or email email@example.com for drop-off hours and information.

-- Salt & Light Ministry 1512 W. Anthony Dr., Champaign; 1819 S. Philo Road, Urbana: like-new condition clothes, furniture, and household items.
-Salt and Light also takes stuff that it will recycle, such as clothes with stains/holes.
+- Salt & Light Ministry 1512 W. Anthony Dr., Champaign; 1819 S. Philo Road, Urbana: all conditions of clothes and shoes (anything that is unwearable is recycled); furniture, and household items.

 Thrift Stores That Benefit Direct Service Agencies:

 - Goodwill 1201 Savoy Plaza Lane, Savoy and 912 W. Anthony Drive, Champaign: clothing, accessories, some furniture, household items, books, CDs.